baseapp/wpoven_suresend/README.md

 Yes, you can delete sent emails from the SMTP logs.

 ## Changelog

+### Version 1.0.1
+- Added exception handling to prevent email sending when the "From Email" address is not configured.

 ### 1.0.0
 - Initial release with enhance email reliability with testing, logging, and DKIM settings for secure, trackable, and consistent delivery.